Tax Strategies for Businesses – Actions Prior to Midnight Wednesday June 30.

 - If this is relevant for your business you should ensure that appropriate systems are in place to enable the business to report the required information.

-- From 1 July 2019 businesses that supply Road freight, IT or security, investigation or surveillance services will also need to report payments made to contractors.
-The first annual report due 28 August 2020.
+- From 1 July 2019 businesses that supply Road freight, IT or security, investigation or surveillance services also need to report payments made to contractors by 28 August each year.

-- Changes have been made to the LAFHA rules that, with the exception of “fly in fly out” arrangements:
+- Changes were made to the LAFHA rules that, with the exception of “fly in fly out” arrangements:

 - Limit LAFHA availability to employees who maintain a home available for their own use in Australia, which they are required to live away from for their work;